 Stock-Based Compensation

-We recognize stock-based compensation expense adjusted for estimated forfeitures to employees and directors, in general and administrative in our Consolidated Statements of Operations on a straight-line basis over the requisite service period of the awards.
+We recognize stock-based compensation expense to employees and directors, in general and administrative in our Consolidated Statements of Operations on a straight-line basis over the vesting period.
+Forfeitures of share-based awards are recognized as they occur.